bautheac/fewISOs/README.md

 the ISO 3166-1 code standard for countries with the first two letters corresponding the ISO 3166-1 alpha-2 code for the country issuing the corresponding currency and the third corresponding to the first letter of the currency name when possible.
-Where possible the three-digit numeric code is the same as the ISO 3166-1 numeric code for the issuing country.
+The three-digit numeric code is the same as the ISO 3166-1 numeric code for the issuing country when possible.

 Dataset
     excerpt: